Resources: Truth and Consequences

 Footnotes

-- See, for example, “Can a Christian be a Pacifist?”, an online article by Anabaptist, Don Murphy or Christian Attitudes Toward War and Peace, by Roland Bainton.
+- See, for example, Christian Attitudes Toward War and Peace, by Roland Bainton.

 - See Craig Blomberg, Jesus and the Gospels (Broadman & Holman Publishers, 1997), 250, or David R. Plaster, “The Christian and War: A Matter of Personal Conscience” Grace Theological Journal vol. 6: 437.